drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/04.displaying-products/04.theme-product/docs.md

 If you need customization for your product displays beyond what is possible using the administration UI, then you will probably need to create custom Twig templates as part of a custom theme.
 This is an advanced topic beyond the scope of this Drupal Commerce documentation guide.
 For an overview, please see the [Theming Drupal Guide] on Drupal.org.

+How to use twig to create a layout by hand.

 Also link to twig documentation

 Use twig.debug: true